bmlanguage/bml/documentation.md

         *   The architecture name can be one of: `arm`, `riscv`, `x86`, `intel`, or any valid identifier.
         *  The `instrDSL` block can be used to define a domain specific language that is used to define symbolic instructions which may have generic parameters that are evaluated at compile time.
 The `rule` keyword is used to define a declarative code transformation.
         * The `InstructionBuilder` object can be used inside the `instrDSL` block to create symbolic instructions and to access the value of their type parameters.
+        *  The `hardwareInstructionDSL` block allows the developer to define the encoding of a hardware instruction by specifying the bit layout, side effects, operands, and microcode, using a declarative DSL.
+        *  Meta-CAMs are used to generate CAMs dynamically at compile time, using a hardware description or a configuration file.
     *   `.manifest` files: Contains metadata: `name`, `version` (e.g., `"1.2.3"`), `description`, `license` (e.g., `"MIT"`), `bml_version_compatibility` (e.g., `">=1.5"`), `architectures` (e.g., `"arm, riscv"`), `keywords` (e.g., `"uart, serial"`), `exports_functions` (comma separated), `interface_intrinsic_functions` (comma separated), `source_file` (e.g., `"MyCam.bml"`), `documentation_file` (e.g., `"README.md"`), `changelog_summary` (e.g., `"v1.0: initial release"`).
 The manifest file is used by the compiler to find the CAMs, to perform version compatibility checks, and to provide documentation for the user.
         * Example: `name = "UartCam"; version = "1.0.0"; architectures="arm"; exports_functions="init,send"; interface_intrinsic_functions="platformInit,platformSend"; source_file="UartCam.bml";`
 *  **CAM Imports:** CAMs can now import other CAMs, inheriting their functionality, and extending or modifying their behaviors.